jaredtritz/jsonsails-readthedocs/source/module_ide/node_tree/refnode.rst

 Reference nodes, (aka refmods) allow you to import a module and render it inside another module.
 Refmods render the module inside an iframe to provide issolation.
-Of course, we have to avoid circular dependencies, so you cannot include a module as a refmod if it already contain the root module.
+To avoid circular dependencies, so you cannot include a module as a refmod if it already contain the root module.

 .. note::